Skip to main content

 automated-severity-toggle

 GitGuardian determines the severity of each incident by following a predefined ruleset that can be customized.
 The rules are evaluated sequentially for each incident from the first to the last.
 The severity assigned will be that of the first rule whose conditions are met.
 In case of multiple occurrences for an incident, the rules engine will evaluate all of them and assign the highest severity among them.
-You can inspect this ruleset in the Secrets detection section of your settings.
+You can inspect this ruleset in the Severity rules page of the Secrets section of your settings.

 automated-severity-ruleset